-SAA-Rhode Island is fortunate to have a wonderful team of Olympians who attend and have been apart of our events year after year.
+SAA-Rhode Island is fortunate to have a wonderful team of Olympians who support and attend our events year after year.

 Craig Beardsley (1980) - Represented Team USA at the 1980 Summer Olympic Games in the 200M butterfly and held the world record for three years.
 Beardsley was a two-time NCAA champion in the 200M butterfly and received eight All-American honors while swimming for the Florida Gators.